pedrada88/rwe/README.md

 A number of optional hyperparameters can be specified in the code.
 Below you can find these parameters and their default values:

--hidden: Size of the hidden layer.
+*-hidden*: Size of the hidden layer.
 Default: 0 (=twice the dimension of the input word embeddings)

--dropout: Dropout rate.
+*-dropout*: Dropout rate.
 Default: 0.5

--epochs: Number of epochs.
+*-epochs*: Number of epochs.
 Default: 5

--interval: Size of intervals during training.
+*-interval*: Size of intervals during training.
 Default: 100

--batchsize: Batch size.
+*-batchsize*: Batch size.
 Default: 10

--devsize: Size of development data (proportion with respect to the full training set, from 0 to 1).
+*-devsize*: Size of development data (proportion with respect to the full training set, from 0 to 1).
 Default: 0.015

--lr: Learning rate for training.
+*-lr*: Learning rate for training.
 Default: 0.01

 #### Example: